Skip to content

 Gains for an individual at without regards for other individuals is definitely bad, and each fighting for themself, regardless of consequences for others is absolutely not something our phrasing should be supporting (but I don't think the original phrasing did).
 Supposed gains for the collective without regards for any individual aren't gains either.
 The collective is composed of individuals.

-It is precisely because I am concerned by the desire of plutocrats to appeal to some imagined collective good, at the expense of untold suffering for countless actual individuals that I am weary of replacing phrasing that calls for caring for individuals with caring for society / humanity… It's not possible to care for humanity without caring for humans.
+It is precisely because I am concerned by the desire of plutocrats to appeal to some imagined collective good, at the expense of untold suffering for countless actual individuals that I am wary of replacing phrasing that calls for caring for individuals with caring for society / humanity… It's not possible to care for humanity without caring for humans.
 But it is very possible to pretend to.

 There is something passive about the word user that I think would be nice to move away from, but I would rather we took care to preserve two things: